Article Updated June 12, 2018

 First, I would like to talk generally about the three main phenomena that affect your whole body.

-- A notable increase in your metabolism by 15–30%.
-This means that many organs, glands and other parts of the body function faster than normal.
+1- A significant increase in your metabolism by 15–30%.
+This means that many organs, glands and other parts of the body function faster than usual.

-I would like to start by explaining their impacts on your daily life from head to toe.
+I want to start by explaining their impacts on your daily life from head to toe.
 Let’s jump into the wonderful world of pregnancy!

 Don’t be surprised if many of you feel tired, especially at the start of pregnancy.
 I often note that those who aren’t seriously nauseous in the first trimester are often exhausted.
 If you had to choose, which one would you want?
 Your peak fatigue will be around 6 or 7 weeks up to about 9–10 weeks, sometimes a bit more.
-But don’t worry, your energy will return!
+Don’t worry; your energy will return!

-To read more, go to the entry Upper Body.
+To read more, go to the article Upper Body.